-Canada’s forest area of 347 million hectares (ha) has been quite stable over the past 25 years.
+- Canada’s forest area has been quite stable over the past 25 years.

-- While forest area is relatively constant, forest cover within is much more dynamic.
-Forest fires, insect infestations, timber harvesting, growth and regeneration contribute to the ever-changing mosaic of forest cover within Canada’s forest area.
+While forest area is relatively constant, forest cover within that area is more dynamic.
+Forest fires, insect infestations, timber harvesting, growth and regeneration contribute to the continually changing mosaic of forest cover within Canada’s forest area.

 Why is this indicator important?

-- Permanent losses and gains in forest area affect the long-term availability of resources, wildlife habitat, biodiversity and ecosystem services such as carbon sequestration and water and air purification.
+- Permanent losses and gains in forest area affect the stability and sustainability of forest resources, biodiversity, wildlife habitat and ecosystem services, such as air and water purification and carbon sequestration.

 What is the outlook?